SC

 What Is a Unit Price?

 A unit price is the cost for one single unit of a product — one ounce, one gram, one liter, or one piece.
 It is the most reliable way to compare products that come in different sizes or packages.
+You may also see it called Price Per Unit on grocery shelf labels.

 For example, a 16 oz bottle for $2.40 works out to $0.15 per oz.
 A 32 oz bottle for $4.00 is only $0.125 per oz.
 The bigger bottle costs more total but gives you more product for every dollar — a better value.